-For early adopters of Azure Application Insights, there are still two possible two pricing plans: Basic and Enterprise.
-The Basic pricing plan is the same as described above and is the default plan.
-It includes all Enterprise plan features, at no additional cost.
-The Basic plan bills primarily on the volume of data that's ingested.
+For early adopters of Azure Application Insights, there are still two possible pricing tiers: Basic and Enterprise.
+The Basic pricing tier is the same as described above and is the default tier.
+It includes all Enterprise tier features, at no additional cost.
+The Basic tier bills primarily on the volume of data that's ingested.

-The Enterprise plan has a per-node charge, and each node receives a daily data allowance.
-In the Enterprise pricing plan, you are charged for data ingested above the included allowance.
+The Per Node (formerly Enterprise) tier has a per-node charge, and each node receives a daily data allowance.
+In the Per Node pricing tier, you are charged for data ingested above the included allowance.
 If you are using Operations Management Suite, you should choose the Per Node tier.
 In April 2018, we introduced a new pricing model for Azure monitoring.
 This model adopts a simple "pay-as-you-go" model across the complete portfolio of monitoring services.
 Learn more about the new pricing model.

 For current prices in your currency and region, see Application Insights pricing.

-Customers who purchase Operations Management Suite E1 and E2 can get Application Insights Enterprise as an additional component at no additional cost as previously announced.
-Specifically, each unit of Operations Management Suite E1 and E2 includes an entitlement to one node of the Application Insights Enterprise plan.
+Customers who purchase Operations Management Suite E1 and E2 can get Application Insights Per Node as an additional component at no additional cost as previously announced.
+Specifically, each unit of Operations Management Suite E1 and E2 includes an entitlement to one node of the Application Insights Per Node tier.
 Each Application Insights node includes up to 200 MB of data ingested per day (separate from Log Analytics data ingestion), with 90-day data retention at no additional cost.
-The plan is described in more detailed later in the article.
+The tier is described in more detailed later in the article.

-Because this plan is applicable only to customers with an Operations Management Suite subscription, customers who don't have an Operations Management Suite subscription don't see an option to select this plan.
+Because this tier is applicable only to customers with an Operations Management Suite subscription, customers who don't have an Operations Management Suite subscription don't see an option to select this tier.

-To ensure that you get this entitlement, your Application Insights resources must be in the Enterprise pricing plan.
+To ensure that you get this entitlement, your Application Insights resources must be in the Per Node pricing tier.
 This entitlement applies only as nodes.
-Application Insights resources in the Basic plan don't realize any benefit.
+Application Insights resources in the Per GB tier don't realize any benefit.
 This entitlement isn't visible in the estimated costs shown in the Usage and estimated cost pane.
-Also, if you move a subscription to the new Azure monitoring pricing model in April 2018, the Basic plan is the only plan available.
+Also, if you move a subscription to the new Azure monitoring pricing model in April 2018, the Per GB tier is the only tier available.
 Moving a subscription to the new Azure monitoring pricing model isn't advisable if you have an Operations Management Suite subscription.

-- You pay for each node that sends telemetry for any apps in the Enterprise plan.
+- You pay for each node that sends telemetry for any apps in the Per Node tier.